Simple easy plastic bottle flower vase step-by-step tutorial

 Article may contain Amazon & affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Make your own recycled vase using this super easy tutorial for making a plastic bottle flower vase!
-If you didn’t know better, you’d swear this handmade flower vase from plastic bottle was made out of crystal!
+Make your own recycled vase using this super easy tutorial for a plastic flower vase from plastic bottle!
+If you didn’t know better, you’d swear this handmade flower vase was made out of crystal or glass!

 I love making home decor out of old stuff or things I’m ready to throw in the garbage.
-It’s a great way to recycle and spend less money on the home decor I need, like this plastic bottle flower vase!
-It all brings me one step closer to an awesome goal of mine: to leave greener every day.
+It’s a great way to recycle and spend less money on the home decor I need, like this plastic flower vase!
+It all brings me one step closer to an awesome goal of mine: living greener every day!